Nasdaq Helsinki Ltd: LISTING OF MINI FUTURES ISSUED BY NORDEA BANK AB (PUBL)

 LISTING OF MINI FUTURES ISSUED BY NORDEA BANK AB (PUBL)

-Nasdaq Helsinki has decided to list 35 warrants issued by NORDEA BANK AB (PUBL) with effect from 15.2.2018.
-The warrants will be listed on the NSDX segment of the Nasdaq First North Finland.
+Nasdaq Helsinki has decided to list 26 warrant(s) issued by NORDEA BANK AB (PUBL) with effect from 19.2.2018.
+The warrant(s) will be listed on the NSDX segment of the Nasdaq First North Finland.

 Please find instrument identifiers in the attached document.